AntonKueltz/mcp-server/README.md

     uv run pytest

+### Add Prompts

+Adding additional prompts requires writing a new class per prompt and then registering an instance of the class as follows.

+1. Extend the `mcp_server.prompts.model.Prompt` base class.
+2. Implement the `set_messages` method.
+This should set the messages returned to the caller based on the arguments passed in the call.
+If the messages are independent of arguments (or no arguments are required) then the message should simply be set to a static value.
+3. Instantiate an instance of your class and pass it to a call of `mcp_server.prompts.inventory.add_prompt`.

+For an example of the above see [`tests.prompts.test_methods`](tests/prompts/test_methods.py).

 ### Customize Queue and Session Providers

 By default redis is used to provide a backend for event queuing and session storage.